 Abhyanga done daily increases youth and wards of exertion and aggravation of vata. — Ashtanga Hrdayam: Sutrasthana: II: 8-9

 When was the last time you did an Abhyanga – Ayurvedic Self-Massage?
 Abhyanga is the process of applying oil on your body.
-Warm oil, sometimes infused with herbs is used to massage the body from head to toe to relax the body.
+Warm oil, sometimes infused with herbs, such as Omved’s Sukhata Ayurvedic Pain Relief Oil, is used to massage the body from head to toe to completely relax.
 Abhyanga when practiced daily can give you a deep feeling of stability and warmth.
 Just like plants need water to nourish and help them grow, an oil massage penetrates deep in the tissues letting it nourish the skin and invigorate the mind and soul.